{{org_field_logo}}

 It covers:

-Employees must report any of the above immediately to their line manager or the Registered Manager.
+Staff must report any of the above immediately, and no later than the same working day, to their line manager, the Registered Manager or HR.
+Where the matter presents an immediate risk to an individual, staff must take immediate action to protect the individual and follow the safeguarding policy and Wales Safeguarding Procedures.
 Failure to disclose this information may result in disciplinary action, suspension, or dismissal.

 If an employee is unsure whether a change in their circumstances needs to be reported, they should seek advice from the Registered Manager or HR.